-Family members seldom believe that loved ones could suffer burn injuries when considering the risks associated with a nursing home.
+Family members seldom think about their loved ones suffering burns when considering the risks associated with a nursing home.
 Unfortunately, the threat is all too real.
-Nursing home negligence tends to conjure images of falls and physical abuse, but burn injuries have proven all too common.
+Nursing home negligence tends to conjure up images of falls and physical abuse, but burn injuries are all too common.
 The saddest part is that these injuries are preventable.
-For example, burn and scalding injuries are often the result nursing home staff either forgetting to check on patients or failing to use care in assisting the resident.
+When they do happen, burn and scalding injuries are often the result nursing home staff either forgetting to check on patients or failing to use care in assisting the resident.

 One of the most common sources of scalding and burns in nursing homes is when residents are left unattended in the bath or shower.
 Water heated to 120 degrees can cause 2nd degree burns in 8 minutes and 3rd degree burns in 10 minutes.
 If water is heated to 150 degrees 2nd degree burns can occur in less than one second and 3rd degree burns may appear shortly thereafter.

 Elderly persons are particularly susceptible to burns because of their fragile skin.
 Yet bathing is not the only place where scalding and burns occur in nursing homes.
-For instance, hot food, pots, stoves, and other appliances also represent burn risks to the elderly.
-For that reason, nursing homes owe it to their patients to minimize the risks associated with their care.
+Hot food, pots, stoves, and other appliances also represent burn risks to the elderly when these items are not properly shielded.